Skip main navigation

 3. Operates under contracts to perform specific services or work for specific amounts of money and under which the independent contractor controls the means of performing the services or work.

-4. Incurs the main expenses related to the service or work that he or she performs under contract.
+4. Incurs the main expenses related to the service or work that they perform under contract.

-5. Is responsible for the satisfactory completion of work or services that he or she contracts to perform and is liable for a failure to complete the work or service.
+5. Is responsible for the satisfactory completion of work or services that they contract to perform and is liable for a failure to complete the work or service.

 6. Receives compensation for work or service performed under a contract on a commission or per job or competitive bid basis and not on any other basis.